jemaltahir/linux-networking/README.md

 # linux-networking
 Advanced linux networking commands

-Sure, here is a summary of the commands I've suggested as a cheat sheet:
+A summary of the commands I've suggested as a cheat sheet:

 1. **IP Address Configuration**